uvaai/ml2/40 Module 4/00 Overview/content.md

 This week we'll take a break from Neural Networks and cover a different class of algorithms, namely Decision Trees.
 Decision Trees are a relatively simple model (especially when compared to NN), that produce predictions and rules that are much easier to interpret.
-However, an ensamble of Decision Trees, called a Random Forests, can actually produce state of the art results on some tasks.
+However, an ensemble of Decision Trees, called a Random Forest, can actually produce state of the art results on some tasks.

 The theory videos introducing the algorithm can be found [here](/module-4/decision-trees-random-forests) and the programming notebook to